How Cold is Too Cold to Run Outside?

 - Fill your water bottle or fuel belt with lukewarm water – leave the ice in your freezer.

-- Reach for a sports drink to add electrolytes to your body.
+- Reach for a sports drink to add electrolytes to your body if you’ll be running for more than an hour.
 You still lose fluids even if it’s 10 degrees outside.

 - Most retailers carry insulated packs that can keep your water from freezing.
 You can easily wear them on your back while hitting the trails.